tinker495/PuXle/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **PuXle** is a high-performance library for parallelized puzzle environments built on JAX.
 It provides a collection of classic puzzles optimized for AI research, reinforcement learning, and search algorithms.
+PuXle leverages [Xtructure](https://github.com/tinker495/Xtructure.git) as a backend for JAX-optimized data structures, offering advantages such as efficient batched operations, GPU-accelerated priority queues and hash tables for faster puzzle solving in AI research.
+PuXle serves as the puzzle implementation backend for [JAxtar](https://github.com/tinker495/JAxtar), enabling JAX-native parallelizable A* and Q* solvers for neural heuristic search research.

 ## 🚀 Features

 - **High Performance**: JAX-powered parallelization for lightning-fast puzzle solving
+- **Optimized Data Structures**: Powered by Xtructure for efficient batched operations, GPU-accelerated priority queues, and hash tables
 - **Diverse Puzzles**: 11+ classic puzzles including Rubik's Cube, Sokoban, Sliding Puzzle, and more
 - **AI Research Ready**: Perfect for reinforcement learning, search algorithms, and AI research
 - **Batch Processing**: Efficient batch operations for training and evaluation